 North Terrace Campus - Semester 1 - 2014

 General Course Information

-Course Code MECH ENG 7067 Course Aerospace Materials & Structures Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge CHEM ENG 1009, MECH ENG 2002, MATHS 2202 Course Description This course teaches the fundamentals for the analysis of materials and structures in engineering with a specific focus on aircraft and space structures.
+Course Code MECH ENG 7067 Course Aerospace Materials & Structures Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Assumed Knowledge CHEM ENG 1009, MECH ENG 2002, MATHS 2202 Course Description This course teaches the fundamentals for the analysis of materials and structures in engineering with a specific focus on aircraft and space structures.
 The lectures are split into two parallel modules: Solid Mechanics and Materials and Structures.
-The Solid Mechanics module covers general material relating to the analysis of stresses, strains, deformation, and strength in solid materials and simple components.
-Specific topics include stress and strain tensors, elasticity, plasticity, elementary solutions of theories of elasticity and plasticity, principles of minimum potential energy, and finite element modelling.
-The second module, Materials and Structures is focused on the application of material and structural design to aerospace components and structures.
-Topics covered include composite materials and mechanics, unsymmetric sections, and analysis of skinned structures.
+The Solid mechanics module covers general material relating to the analysis of stresses, strains, deformation, and strength in solid materials and simple components.
+Specific topics include stress and strain tensors, elasticity, plasticity, elementary solutions of theories of elasticity and plasticity, principles of minimum potential energy and finite element modelling.
+The second module, Materials and Structures in focused on the application of material and structural design to aerospace components and structures.
+Topics covered include composite materials and mechanics, unsymmetric sections and analysis of skinned structures.